er129idm/DM-UY-1133-D/Classes/13/README.md

 ### Documentation

 Produce a number of still, or one still and one video capture, documenting your midterm.
-Post this do our class Instagram and our class Slack.
+Post this to our class Instagram and our class Slack.

 ### Self Assessment Paper